UK tech experts · info@vividrepairs.co.uk

 The RTX 5060 brings Nvidia's latest architecture to the mid-range segment with impressive efficiency.
 That 145W TDP is remarkably low for a card delivering solid 1080p to 1440p performance.
 The triple-fan cooling solution might seem overkill for such modest power draw, but it results in whisper-quiet operation and excellent thermals around 62-65°C under sustained gaming loads.

 Where this card fits among the best Gigabyte graphics cards under £500 is tricky.
-At £289.99, it sits between the budget RTX 3050 and the more capable RX 9060 XT.
-The efficiency advantage matters if you’re building a compact system or running a lower wattage PSU.
+At this price, it sits between the budget RTX 3050 and the more capable RX 9060 XT.
+The efficiency advantage matters if you're building a compact system or running a lower wattage PSU.
 The modern architecture also means better driver support longevity.
 Check our Gigabyte RTX 5060 graphics card review for power consumption analysis.

 The 8GB VRAM feels like the limiting factor.
 In 2026, several AAA titles already recommend 12GB for ultra textures at 1440p.
 You'll manage fine at high settings, but that memory constraint will become more noticeable over the card's lifespan.
 PCIe 5.0 support is nice for future-proofing, though again, current performance differences versus PCIe 4.0 are negligible.